Khushiatgit/UserManagementSystem_GoFr_Khushi/README.md

 Send a DELETE request to /users/{id} to remove a user from the system.

-**Please refer Project Workflow and CRUD Operations.md for complete understanding of the flow and internals of the project, it also has the snapshots for testing of endpoints using Postman🎯 !**
+**Please refer Project Workflow and Postman Collection.md for complete understanding of the flow and internals of the project, it also has the snapshots for testing of endpoints using Postman🎯 !**